How To Write A Press Release Email in 2025

 5. Closing

-Keep your closing simple and professional.
+Keep your closing professional and straightforward.

 Here’s the closing from our example email above-

-Please let me know if you have any queries and I’ll get back to you immediately.
+Please let me know if you have any queries, and I’ll get back to you immediately.

 Thanks,